ignacio-nacho-barbano/igor-tech-test/readme.md

 ## Tests

-You can also test these files to make sure they are working properly in a few differrent scenarios, as well as to maintain quality if the code is changed in the future.
+You can also test these files to make sure they are working properly in a few differrent scenarios once changes are made.

 To test the functions run the command `npm test`